deepbeepmeep/Cosmos1GP/README.md

 Be aware that compiling *flash attention* may take a couple of hours.

 Please note:
--  *Sage attention* is also quite complex to install on Windows but is a bit faster than the xformers attention.
-Moreover Sage Attention seems to have some compatibility issues with *Pytorch Compilation*.
+-  *Sage attention* is also quite complex to install on Windows but is a 30% faster than the xformers attention at a cost a small degradation of image quality.
--  *Pytorch Compilation* will work on Windows only if you manage to install Triton.
-It is quite a complex process I will try to provide a script in the future.
+-  *Pytorch Compilation* will work on Windows (without WSL) if you manage to install Triton.
+It is quite a complex process.
+Here is a link that explains how to do it : https://github.com/woct0rdho/triton-windows .
+For simpler installations it is recommended to use Windows with WSL.

 ### Run a Gradio Server on port 7860 (by default)